Accessibility in the Pyle Center

 CHILD CARE

 This conference is unable to offer licensed childcare in the Pyle Center.
-The Lee Lounge on the first floor includes an area for children to do puzzles, coloring, and other activities under the supervision of a primary caregiver.
-Children are also welcome to attend all public talks, individual sessions, and other conference events with a primary caregiver.
+Children are welcome to attend all public talks, individual sessions, and other conference events with a primary caregiver.

 This is an accordion element with a series of buttons that open and close related content panels.